urql-graphql/urql/docs/graphcache/offline.md

 npm install --save @urql/storage-rn
 ```

-Then you can create the custom storage to use in the offline exchange:
+You can then create the custom storage and use it in the offline exchange:

 ```js